-- To connect directly to the battery: - Remove the battery access door and screw. - Unplug the quick connect cable from the wiring harness. - Remove the battery hold down strap, and then remove the battery. - Connect the positive and negative alligator clips of your charging cables to the corresponding battery terminals. - 2.
+- To connect directly to the battery: - Remove the maintenance door and screw. - Unplug the quick connect cable from the wiring harness. - Remove the two nuts and the battery hold down bracket, and then remove the battery. - Connect the positive and negative alligator clips of your charging cables to the corresponding battery terminals. - 2.
 Charge the battery for 3 hours or until fully charged. - 3.
-After the battery is fully charged: - After back-charging, disconnect the battery charger from the DC receptacle. - After charging the battery directly, reinstall the 12V battery and the battery access door and screw.
+After the battery is fully charged: - After back-charging, disconnect the battery charger from the DC receptacle. - After charging the battery directly, reinstall the 12V battery and the maintenance door and screw.